 \section{Conclusion}

-This letter presented a limited feedback framework design for 2-user MISO-NOMA, which is achieved by feeding back the precoding vector's index and the effective gain.
+This work presented a limited feedback framework design for MISO-NOMA, which is achieved by feeding back the precoding vector's index and the effective gain.
 We considered the effect of beamforming direction on the SIC order and power allocation.
 We analyzed NOMA's feasible region and rate loss in limited feedback, providing a rate loss upper bound, which converges to 0 at least exponentially.
-Simulation results show that the rate loss decreases by increasing the number of feedback bits $B$ and $B'$.
+Simulation results show that the rate loss decreases as the number of feedback bits $B$ and $B'$ increases.
 A similar rate loss analysis for limited feedback MIMO-NOMA with more users is a possible future research direction.

 \appendices